junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 They hit a shapeshifter nest.
 The nasty things are still the trickiest even in Purgatory -- changing into people he knows.
-The family of shifters turn into his own family -- Sam, Cas, Bobby, Jess, Mom, Dad, even himself, in a clean flannel.
+The family of shifters turns into his own family -- Sam, Cas, Bobby, Jess, Mom, Dad, even himself, in a clean flannel.
 A big happy family reunion -- Purgatory version.

-"Hate the shifters," Dean mutters under his breath, chopping the closest one's head off, which happened to be wearing his own face.
+"Hate the shifters," Dean mutters under his breath, chopping the closest one's head off, which happens to be wearing his own face.

 Cas bites off the shifter-Sam and shifter-Cas's heads.